Welcome to The Dog Who Asked for More formerly known as Straight Up Dog Talk

 In this clip, Fitz is standing at the window barking and growling at something outside.

-His tail is held high with a tight wag, his ears are upright and stiff, and his body is tense — signs that his nervous system is highly activated in that moment.
+His tail is held high with a tight wag, his ears are upright and stiff, and his body is tense — all signs that his system is highly activated in that moment.

 Beside him, Toby responds very differently.

-He glances toward me, then turns and fixates on the window covering he can’t see through.
-He sits upright, still and focused, with his ears fully forward — but he does not vocalize.
+He glances toward me, then shifts his focus to the window covering he can’t see through.
+He sits upright, still and focused, with his ears forward — but he doesn’t vocalize.

 This is an important thing to notice: